 You may have some options with how this is managed.

-If you need drugs to manage the delivery of your placenta or if you choose this method, you will be given an injection of Syntocinon/Syntometrine to create contractions.
+- If you need or choose drugs to manage the delivery of your placenta, you will be given an injection of Syntocinon/ Syntometrine to create contractions.
 The umbilical cord will then be clamped and cut.
 You can continue to cuddle and feed your baby throughout.

 Delayed Cord Clamping